valarpirai/vardis/README.md

-# vardis
+# Vardis
-In memory DB.
+In memory key-value store.
 Inspired by Redis